react-cosmos/react-cosmos/docs/usage/user-interface.md

 ## Remote Renderer

-You can have multiple remote renderers open simultaneously, allowing you to view the same fixture on different resolutions, browsers, or devices.
+You can have multiple DOM remote renderers open simultaneously, allowing you to view the same fixture on different resolutions, browsers, or devices.
 It's also possible to preview different fixtures concurrently.

+The React Native renderer is another example of a remote renderer.

 State synchronization between multiple renderers is supported, with one primary renderer controlling the state while the others mirror it.

-> The React Native renderer operates as a remote renderer, synchronizing its state with the Cosmos UI via `WebSocket`.
+A remote renderer synchronizing its state with the Cosmos UI via `WebSocket`.

 ## Reload Renderer